The Gypsy Caravan

 Perfect for two the caravan has a cosy & very comfortable double bed (slightly shorter and narrower than a normal double - 6' x just over 4') tucked away behind a curtain, and at night it is lit by solar fairy lights and tea light lanterns.
 Underneath the double bed is a small bed space (5' x 3') suitable for one or two small children.
 As there's not enough space for a travel cot in here we've instead made a wooden barrier which can be put in place for babies & toddlers using the child's bed if required.
 There is even a small woodburner built in to keep you nice and toasty.

-The caravan is parked next to an old wooden donkey shed, which has been converted and fitted out to provide extra living and cooking space, should you require it.
-Inside you'll find a traditional washstand, seating, cupboard space, a table and a gas stove.
+The caravan is parked next to an old wooden donkey shed, which has been converted and fitted out to provide extra living and cooking space.
+Inside you'll find a traditional washstand, seating, cupboard space, a table and a 2-ring gas hob.
 Beside the donkey shed is an outdoor seating area with a BBQ.

 Nestled in it's own private spot surrounded by trees, shrubs and wildflowers - let our gypsy caravan take you to a faraway place without moving an inch!